-Figure 7: Prediction of expectations of the activity deposition quantity from 2. to 3. hour (case A \rightarrow B for cov=1; case C \rightarrow D for cov=5).
+Figure 7: Transition step for the next time interval.
+Prior pdf expectations for transition from hour 2 to hour 3. (case A \rightarrow B for cov=1; case C \rightarrow D for cov=5).

 The expectations of the quantity of activity deposition are given in Figure 6 for cases of cov=1,2,4,5.
 The outer contour corresponds to the level of 1.00 E+03 Bq.m-2.
 The results show tendency of the updated model to approach the measurements with low noises.
 The values are slightly spreading when inaccuracies of measurements grows (higher cov).
 Covariances of the measurement errors were selected rather low.
 At present new tests with increased covariance are running and tendency to lean to either model predictions or measurements are mapping.